 Be quick in developing your product and iterating the features with your customers.
 Take your time and choose your team members, mentors and investors wisely.
 If you do a good job, they’ll be with you for a while!

-Curious about the Mixed Reality Program?
+Curious about the Mixed Reality Program with Nreal?
 Follow us on LinkedIn and Twitter to hear about our upcoming Demo Day.